Tag Archives for " holiday weight gain "

 I want you to thrive this holiday season, and not just survive.
 Most people will do their best to “just get through it” and then deal with the consequences of that in January, which in my opinion, is not an empowering way to start off a brand new year.
 It feels like a very large mountain to climb….

 Here are 5 Tips to support you in having a Thriving holiday season void of weight gain, guilt and regret;

 This is usually the first thing to get pushed down to the bottom of our to-do list at this time of year.
-But, it's more important than ever for you to move your body in some way over the holiday season, for more reasons than avoiding weight gain.
+But. it’s more important than ever for you to move your body in some way over the holiday season, for more reasons than just avoiding weight gain.

 Just because there are tons of treats around all the time, especially some that we only see once a year, doesn’t mean you need to stockpile them and overdo it.
 This doesn’t serve you on any level; mentally, emotionally or physically.

 Plan to enjoy and truly savor the treats you do love.
 Take a few bites, really taste them.
-Put them on a plate, walk away from the table and go sit down to eat.
-Don't put any negative thoughts toward yourself or the food, because that will only make you want to indulge more, and leave you feeling full of regret.
+Don’t put any negative thoughts toward yourself or the food, because that will only make you want to indulge more, and leave you feeling full of regret.

 I love to stick to the 80/20 or 90/10 guideline, of enjoying those sweet treats about 10-20% of the time throughout the season.
-This way I don't feel deprived or restricted, and I can REALLY enjoy what I am eating without all the thoughts of guilt and regret.
+This way I don’t feel deprived or restricted.

 If you keep your attention on what the holidays are really about, which is being with family, connecting and spreading cheer, then food won’t be the central focus.
 It can be easy to get caught up in the holiday craziness, but remember, you DO have a choice about what you put in your mouth and where you put your attention.